chenxiang2019/melody/README.md

 It means that Melody decides to place the field `meta.ingress_metadata.flowlet_map_index`, which is 13-bit, to the 6-th 16-bit PHV word.

 **To apply this result to Tofino, please refer to the Tofino specification (Compiler User Guide).
-In the specification, users can use programming pragma to guide PHV encoding during program compilation, e.g.,**
+In the specification, users can use target-specific programming instructions to guide PHV encoding during program compilation, e.g.,**
-`#pragma meta.ingress_metadata.flowlet_map_index 6` **means encoding the field "meta.ingress_metadata.flowlet_map_index" on the 6-th PHV word.**
+`[Instruction Name] meta.ingress_metadata.flowlet_map_index 6` **means encoding the field "meta.ingress_metadata.flowlet_map_index" on the 6-th PHV word.**